 Setup Save Actions

-This is one of great features of Eclipse.
-It helps us do something when we press Save button to save a file, for example: remove unnecessary import commands for unused imports, format the source code, remove unnecessary casts.
+This is one of the great features of Eclipse.
+It helps us do something when we press the Save button to save a file, for example: remove unnecessary import commands for unused imports, format the source code, remove unnecessary casts.

 To setup it, go to Preferences -> Java -> Editor -> Save Actions.